 Surfing, on the other hand, is a more physically demanding sport that requires a higher level of skill and coordination.
 Surfers catch and ride waves on narrower surfboards, relying on balance and reactive skills to maneuver on the moving water.
 Key surfing techniques include:

 While both SUP and surfing involve balance and maneuvering, the key differences lie in the equipment, water conditions, and the level of skill required.
-SUP is more accessible for beginners due to its stability and versatile use, while surfing presents a steeper learning curve and requires a greater level of athleticism.
+SUP has more versatility and is easier for beginners, while surfing is harder to learn and needs more athleticism.

 Waters and Conditions